Gaby Hoffmann: 2003–2009: Theatre work in New York

 Since 2007, Hoffmann has made a gradual return to film acting.
 In 2007, she starred in the film Severed Ways: The Norse Discovery of America.
 In 2008, she appeared in Guest of Cindy Sherman, a documentary on art-scene commentator Paul Hasegawa-Overacker's relationship with enigmatic photographer Cindy Sherman.
 Sherman was married to Hoffmann's stepfather, Michel Auder, from 1984 to 1999.

 Later in 2008, Hoffmann appeared in the documentary Chelsea on the Rocks, which is a tribute to the Chelsea Hotel where she grew up.
 Directed by Abel Ferrara, the documentary highlights the many personalities and artistic voices that have emerged from the hotel.
 In 2009, she had a supporting role in Todd Solondz's Life During Wartime, and the thriller 13 with Mickey Rourke (released in 2010).

 2010–present: Career expansion

 Several years later, Hoffmann starred alongside Michael Cera in the adventure comedy film Crystal Fairy & the Magical Cactus (2013) directed by Sebastián Silva.
 While shooting the film in Chile, she and Cera took mescaline for her performance, which was nominated for the Independent Spirit Award for Best Female Lead.
 In 2013, she joined the Web series entitled Lyle, created by Stewart Thorndike and Joey Soloway.
 As the series was shot in NYC, she subsequently acquired an apartment in Brooklyn's Fort Greene section.
 In October 2013, she starred in the 1910s installment of Vanity Fairs The Decades Series, "The First March", directed by Gilly Barnes.

-In 2012 she portrayed April, a love interested and neurotic ex-girlfriend of the title character portrayed by Louis C.K. in the FX series Louie.
+In 2012 she portrayed April, a love interest and neurotic ex-girlfriend of the title character portrayed by Louis C.K. in the FX series Louie.
 Hoffmann took a recurring role portraying Caroline Sackler, the sister of Adam Sackler (Adam Driver) on the Lena Dunham created HBO series Girls from 2014 to 2017.
 Her performance was well-received and earned her a nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series in 2015.

 Joey Soloway, who had watched Hoffman in the third season of Louie, would subsequently write the role Hoffmann plays in Transparent.
 In 2016, she appeared in pre-recorded video as an onstage "stand-in" during Sia's Nostalgic for the Present concert tour, for the song "Unstoppable."
 Her performance is featured on the song's official music video, released in 2021.
 In 2021, she acted in the Mike Mills drama C'mon C'mon.
 She acted opposite Joaquin Phoenix playing his estranged sister, Viv, whose husband is going through mental problems.
 She was nominated for the Gotham Independent Film Award for Outstanding Supporting Performance.
 From 2022 to 2023, she appeared in the HBO series Winning Time: The Rise of the Lakers Dynasty.
 In 2024, she co-led the Netflix miniseries Eric alongside Benedict Cumberbatch.